Internship Information for Students

 What is an internship?

 The Center for Experiential Learning offers academic credit to undergraduate and graduate students who meet the program requirements and participate in internships.
 An academic internship is a pre-planned upper division learning experience which builds upon what has been learned in the classroom setting.
 The goal of an internship is to offer students an opportunity to apply their theoretical background and skills to an experiential situation and explore a specific career field/s.
+Internships can be unpaid or paid experiences, students can earn academic credit for ONE internship per semester.

 Students work with both a college faculty sponsor and the supervisor at the internship.
 Internships can be unpaid or paid experiences and students can earn a total of 15 academic internship credits towards their degree requirements.
 Students can earn GST or department credit (based on availability).
 Credit is available in the fall, spring, summer and winter sessions.
 Tuition for summer and winter session internships is billed by the credit hour like any other academic course.
 View the work hours/academic credit chart.